permutationlock/simple_web_game_server/README.md

 The core motivation for the libarary is to:

- - provide a simple system to set up an online multiplayer game with automatic matchmaking;
+ - provide a simple framework to set up servers to run online multiplayer games and perform algorithmic matchmaking;
- - be as flexible as possible within this structure by allowing for any game and any matchmaking algorithm;
+ - be as flexible as possible within this structure and allow for any game and any matchmaking algorithm;
  - be secure and authenticate clients in order to support competitive games;
  - have servers run independently with no need for external communication